Fabrizzz/openfaas-java17-template/README.md

 ### External dependencies

-External dependencies can be specified in ./build.gradle in the normal way using jcenter, a local JAR or some other remote repository.
+External dependencies can be specified in ./build.gradle in the normal way using maven central, a local JAR or some other remote repository.